SAP-samples/teched2022-DA261/exercises/database_explorer/ex2/README.md

 # Exercise 2 - Catalog Browser and Object Search

 In this exercise, we will explore some of the functionality that the catalog browser and object search provide when working with database objects.
-Some of this functionality was previously introduced in a previous exercise..
+Some of this functionality was previously introduced in a previous exercise.

 1. Database objects can be viewed in the catalog browser as shown below after selecting the HDI container connection and then **Tables**.